nghivo94/casino/README.md

 * Use Subset-Sum algorithm to find all the smallest subsets of cards in the chosen cards which sums up to value of the played card
 * Stack non-overlapping subsets

-This algorithm is superior to following algorithms in terms of accuracy: checkin total sum modulo of value of the played card, subarray sum algorithm.
+This algorithm is superior to following algorithms in terms of accuracy: checking total sum modulo of value of the played card, subarray sum algorithm.
+Nevertheless, the algorithm can be improved by switching from Power Set to Dynamic Programming to implement Subset-Sum Algorithm.

 ### Computer-controlled players
+The computer-controlled players use the aforementioned algorithm to find all possible moves with the player's cards and the cards on table.
+However, the goal is to create computer-controlled players that use strategies to decide which move to choose and create different types of players that use different strategies or have different preferences.

+This goal is achieved with a "grading" system that is similar to a linear equation.
+In the grading system, there are several strategies which assess the move separately and give from it a fixed amount of points (positive & negative).
+The points awarded by each strategy is multiplied with a corresponding coefficient for the strategy, and then summed up to give a final point for the move.
+The set of coefficients for each strategy differs between different types of players.
+Thus, we can create infinitely many types of players by simply changing the coefficients.

+# Details
+Further details of gameplay, the programme implementation, data structures and algorithms, as well as testing are available in the [Project Document](https://github.com/nghivo94/casino/blob/main/documents/Project%20Document.pdf).